ArtisLu/lat-map/README.md

 5. Add CI with GitHub Actions and deployment on Posit Connect or shinyapps.io.
 6. Rebuild the UI once with `shiny.fluent` or `shiny.semantic` to show Appsilon-adjacent experience.

-## Suggested learning roadmap for the Appsilon goal

-1. Finish and polish this app until it feels like a genuine portfolio piece.
-2. Study `Advanced R` to get stronger with functions, environments, and debugging.
-3. Work through `Mastering Shiny` and then `Engineering Production-Grade Shiny Apps`.
-4. Learn Git beyond the basics: branching, rebasing, pull requests, and code review habits.
-5. Add automated tests and CI to this repo.
-6. Build one second app with a different flavor, such as a clinical dashboard, explainable ML app, or multi-page business tool.